exastro-suite/exastro-it-automation-docs-dev/src/en/2.5/learn/ansible_legacy_role/answer1.rst

       appuser02:x:20002:10002:Application server mainterner:/home/appuser02:/bin/bash

-(参考) 既存のジョブフローへの追加
+(Reference) Adding to existing jobflows
 =================================

-| 本演習では、ジョブフローを利用せずに Movement から直接ユーザー設定作業を実施しましたが、当然ジョブフローの利用も可能です。
-| ジョブフローシナリオまでに行ったサーバー構築の一連の作業の中に本演習で作成した Movement を組み込むことで、ホスト名登録、パッケージ導入、ユーザー登録といった一連の作業フローを組み立てることができます。
-| この場合の作業の流れは、
+| In this scenario, although the users directly configured users by using Movements, the same can be done through jobflows as well.
+| By including the Movements created in this scenario in the Server construction operations in the Jobflow scenario, users can register host names, install packages and register users in one jobflow.
+| In order to do so, the user would have to following the steps below.

-1. ジョブフローの作成
+1. Create Jobflow
-2. オペレーション登録
+2. Register operations
-3. ホスト名のパラメータ登録 (パラメータ変更なし)
-4. パッケージのパラメータ登録 (パラメータ変更なし)
+3. Register host name parameters (No parameter changes)
+4. Register package parameters (No parameter changes)
-5. グループのパラメータ登録
+5. Register group parameters
-6. ユーザーのパラメータ登録
+6. Register user parameters
-7. ジョブフロー実行
+7. Run Jobflow

-| となります。
-| しかし、Exastro IT Automation では、オペレーションと機器の組み合わせごとにパラメータを登録する必要があるため、今回のように、グループとユーザーのみの設定にも関わらず、それ以外のホスト名やパッケージといったパラメータを設定をしなげればなりません。

-| このような場合に個別オペレーションを設定することで、Movement ごとにオペレーションを設定することができます。
-| ただし、個別オペレーションを使った場合、実行時のオペレーションとは異なるオペレーションによりパラメータが管理されるため、運用上パラメータの見通しが悪くなることもあります。

-ジョブフローの編集と実行 (失敗例)
+| Do note that in Exastro IT Automation, parameters must be registered for each linked operation and device.
+This means that not only must the user configure the group and user, but also parameters for the host names and packages.

+| For cases like this, users can use individual operations and configure them to Movements.
+| However, note that if individual operations are used, the managed parameters will be different from the operations when executed.

+Executing and editing Jobflow (Bad example)
 ---------------------------------

-| :menuselection:`Conductor --> Conductor一覧` から、:kbd:`サーバー構築` の :guilabel:`詳細` を押下し、ジョブフローを編集します。

-| 1. 画面上部の :guilabel:` 編集` を押下し、更新モードに移行します。
-| 2. 右下のペインに、作成した :kbd:`ユーザー管理` Movement があるので、これを画面中央にドラッグアンドドロップします。
-| 3. 各 Mode 間を下記の様に再接続します。
+| From the :menuselection:`Conductor --> Conductor list` menu, press the :guilabel:`Details` button under :kbd:`Construct server` and edit the Jobflow.

+| 1.
+Press the :guilabel:` Edit` button on the top of the page and change to Edit mode.
+| 2.
+All the :kbd:`User management` Movements can be seen in the bottom right panel.
+Drag and drop them to the middle of the screen.
+| 3.
+Follow the table below and connect the different Nodes to each other.

-.. list-table:: オブジェクト間の接続
+.. list-table:: Operation connections
    :widths: 10 10
    :header-rows: 1

    * - OUT
      - IN
    * - :kbd:`Start`
-     - :kbd:`ホスト名設定`
+     - :kbd:`Host name settings`
-   * - :kbd:`ホスト名設定`
+   * - :kbd:`Host name settings`
-     - :kbd:`パッケージ管理`
+     - :kbd:`Package management`
-   * - :kbd:`パッケージ管理`
+   * - :kbd:`Package management`
-     - :kbd:`ユーザー管理`
+     - :kbd:`User management`
-   * - :kbd:`ユーザー管理`
+   * - :kbd:`User management`
      - :kbd:`End`

-| 4. 画面上部にある、 :guilabel:` 更新` を押下します。
+| 4.
+Press the :guilabel:` Update` button on the top of the page.
-| 5. :menuselection:`Conductor --> Conductor編集/作業実行` から、:guilabel:` 選択` を押下します。
+| 5.
+From the :menuselection:`Conductor --> Conductor edit/execute` menu, press the :guilabel:` Select` button.
-| 6. :kbd:`サーバー構築` Conductor を選択し、:guilabel:`選択決定` を押下します。
+| 6.
+Select the :kbd:`Construct server` Conductor and press the :guilabel:`Select` button.
-| 7. オペレーションに :kbd:`Webサーバーへのユーザー追加作業` を選択し、:guilabel:`作業実行` を押下します。
+| 7.
+Select the  :kbd:`Add user to Web server` operation and press the :guilabel:`Execute` button.

 .. figure:: ../../../../images/learn/quickstart/answer1/実行失敗.gif
    :width: 1200px
-   :alt: 実行失敗
+   :alt: Failed execution

-| :menuselection:`Conductor作業確認` 画面が開き、ホスト名設定の Movement が ERROR となり想定外エラーになるはずです。
-| これは、:kbd:`Webサーバーへのユーザー追加作業` に紐づくホスト名のパラメータがないことにより起こる動作です。

-ジョブフローの編集と実行 (成功例)
+| The :menuselection:`Conductor execution confirmation` menu will be opened and the "Host name configuration" Movement should display "Unexpected error".
+| This is caused by the :kbd:`Add user to Web server` not having any host name parameters linked to it.

+Executing and editing Jobflow (Good example)
 ---------------------------------

-| :menuselection:`Conductor --> Conductor一覧` から、:kbd:`サーバー構築` の :guilabel:`詳細` を押下し、再度ジョブフローを編集します。

-| 1. 画面上部の :guilabel:` 編集` を押下し、更新モードに移行します。
-| 2. 右下のペインに、作成した :kbd:`ユーザー管理` Movement があるので、これを画面中央にドラッグアンドドロップします。
-| 3. 各 Mode に対して下記の様に個別オペレーションを設定します。
+| From the :menuselection:`Conductor --> Conductor list` menu, press the :guilabel:`Details` button under :kbd:`Construct server` and edit the Jobflow.

+| 1.
+Press the :guilabel:` Edit` button on the top of the page and change to Edit mode.
+| 2.
+All the :kbd:`User management` Movements can be seen in the bottom right panel.
+Drag and drop them to the middle of the screen.
+| 3.
+Follow the table below and connect the different Nodes to each other.

-.. list-table:: 個別オペレーション設定
+.. list-table:: Operation connections
    :widths: 10 10
    :header-rows: 1

    * - Movement
-     - オペレーション名
+     - Operation name
-   * - :kbd:`ホスト名設定`
+   * - :kbd:`Host name settings`
-     - :kbd:`RHEL8のホスト名変更作業`
+     - :kbd:`RHEL8 host name change operation`
-   * - :kbd:`パッケージ管理`
+   * - :kbd:`Package management`
-     - :kbd:`RHEL8のパッケージ管理`
+     - :kbd:`RHEL8 package management`
-   * - :kbd:`ユーザー管理`
+   * - :kbd:`User management`
-     - :kbd:`Webサーバーへのユーザー追加作業`
+     - :kbd:`Add user to Web server`

-| 4. 画面上部にある、 :guilabel:` 更新` を押下します。
+| 4.
+Press the :guilabel:` Update` button on the top of the page.
-| 5. :menuselection:`Conductor --> Conductor編集/作業実行` から、:guilabel:` 選択` を押下します。
+| 5.
+From the :menuselection:`Conductor --> Conductor edit/execute` menu, press the :guilabel:` Select` button.
-| 6. :kbd:`サーバー構築` Conductor を選択し、:guilabel:`選択決定` を押下します。
+| 6.
+Select the :kbd:`Construct server` Conductor and press the :guilabel:`Select` button.
-| 7. オペレーションに :kbd:`Webサーバーへのユーザー追加作業` を選択し、:guilabel:`作業実行` を押下します。
+| 7.
+Select the  :kbd:`Add user to Web server` operation and press the :guilabel:`Execute` button.

 .. figure:: ../../../../images/learn/quickstart/answer1/実行成功.gif
    :width: 1200px
-   :alt: 実行成功
+   :alt: Successful execution

-| :menuselection:`Conductor作業確認` 画面が開き、実行が完了した後に、全ての Movement のステータスが「Done」になったことを確認します。

-まとめ
+| The :menuselection:`Conductor execution confirmation` menu will be opened and all Movements should display "Complete".

+Summary
 ======

-| 本シナリオでは、これまでのシナリオの確認のために、演習課題を実施しました。
-| また Conductor のパラメータ連携の1つの手段として、個別オペレーションについて紹介をしました。
-| より詳細な情報を知りたい場合は、:doc:`../../../manuals/index` を参照してください。
+| This scenario acted as a test where users could test their knowledge from the previous scenarios.
+| Users were also introduced to individual operations, which can be used to link Conductor parameters.
+| For more information, see :doc:`../../../manuals/index`.